K1utzer/Chess.com-bot/README.md

 It uses the Stockfish13 engine, webscraping and picture detection (opencv)

 if ```legit=True``` the random time for you moves:

+The first 6 moves will be without pause.

 * < 3 minutes: pause: 0-13s
 * < 5 minutes: pause: 0-25s
 * < 10 minutes: pause: 0-50s